Container Gardening: 5 Tips for Growing Tomatoes

 It’s hard to believe, but there are more than 15,000 tomato varieties globally.
 They break out into determinate and indeterminate types.

-Indeterminate tomato varieties, on the other hand, continue to grow fruit over the entire growing season once they mature and until frost.
-However, they also require more room and a support system because they grow larger, six feet high or more.
+Indeterminate tomato varieties, on the other hand, continue to produce fruit throughout the growing season once they mature, until frost.
+However, they also require more space and a support system because they grow to six feet or more.

 So, your first step is determining which you want to grow.
 Owing to their smaller size and fewer sprawling concerns, determinate tomatoes readily thrive in gardening containers.